 Try ringing hand bells for yourself with interactive versions of Diagram 2 (Plain Hunt Minimus) and Diagram 3 described in the article 'Ding Dong Bell'.

 The aim of the game is to slide the green square from the top right hand corner to the bottom left hand corner in the least number of moves.

 Investigate how logic gates work in circuits.

-inscribed in a circle of radius r that has the maximum perimeter and the maximum area.
+Make and prove a conjecture about the cyclic quadrilateral inscribed in a circle of radius r that has the maximum perimeter and the maximum area.